Fly into Managua International, meet your guide, and transfer to your hotel to get settled in. Relax and enjoy dinner on your own in Managua.

 After breakfast today set out from Managua to Leon.
 Break up this two hour trip with a stop along the way in the town of Masaya for a culinary adventure!

-At renown restaurant El Filete, take part in a cooking class where you'll learn to prepare a typical dish called "Quesillo."
+At renowned restaurant El Filete, take part in a cooking class where you learn to prepare a typical dish called "Quesillo."
 This dish is quintessentially Nicaraguan, consisting of rice and beans, pico de gallo, sweet or fried plantain, steak, and cheese.
 Learn the secrets of preparing this delicacy from the chef at El Filete, and enjoy the fruits of your labor for lunch.